 What resources were needed?

-There have not been any specialist eco grants for new build properties, but City of York Council is working with Homes England who are keen to support their zero carbon approach.
+There haven't been any specialist eco grants for new-build properties but City of York Council is working with Homes England, who are keen to support the council's zero-carbon approach.
 This has helped the council unlock extra Affordable Homes Programme grant funding.
 The scheme is funded through a mix of Right to Buy receipts, Homes England funding and market sales.

 • Technology such as mechanical ventilation units, air source heat pumps and solar panels all drive up costs.

-• Focus on the Passivhaus design principles to keep costs down.
-The council originally added three-storey dormers to some properties for design purposes but this altered the buildings’ thermal envelope and meant significantly more insulation.
+• Focusing on the Passivhaus design principles can help keep costs down.
+The council originally added 3-storey dormers to some properties for design purposes, but this altered the buildings’ thermal envelope and meant significantly more insulation.
 Sticking to simpler building forms reduces the need for insulation.
+York also found that reducing the size of some of the homes made it more feasible to achieve housing that was also affordable.

-• Contractors are not experienced in delivering Passivhaus projects at scale.
+• Contractors aren't experienced in delivering Passivhaus projects at scale.

-• College students are not aware of the green construction skills they will need in the future.
+• College students aren't aware of the green construction skills they'll need in the future.

-• Including local colleges as project stakeholders are helping to address these issues.
+• Including local colleges as project stakeholders is helping to address these issues.

 • Bringing other council departments on board is important.

-• The project took a novel approach to development which was not always aligned to existing council design guidelines.
+• The project took a novel approach to development that wasn't always aligned to existing council design guidelines.

-Higher national standards, set by government would reduce challenges faced by the council
+Better standards set by government would reduce challenges faced by the council.

 • Higher building costs make it difficult to compete for new land that comes up on the open market, as other developers with lower build costs can offer higher prices.

-• Further regulation from government is needed to set higher build standards.
+• Further regulation from government is needed to set higher build standards so that there’s consistency and all housing is built to be net-zero carbon.

 Useful information